tokio-rs/axum/README.md

 - Solid foundation. tower-web is built on top of tower and makes it easy to plug in any middleware from the [tower] and [tower-http] ecosystem.
-- Focus on routing, extracting data from requests, and generating responses. tower middleware can handle the rest.
+- Focus on routing, extracting data from requests, and generating responses.
+Tower middleware can handle the rest.
 - Macro free core.
 Macro frameworks have their place but tower-web focuses on providing a core that is macro free.

+## Compatibility

+tower-web is designed to work with [tokio] and [hyper].
+Runtime and transport layer independence is not a goal, at least for the time being.

 ## Example